djseeds/lncast/README.md

-# LNCast - Bitcoin Lightning Network Podcatcher
+# LNCast - Lightning Network Podcatcher

 [LNCast](https://lncast.com) leverages the Bitcoin Lightning Network to enable creators to monetize their podcasts with micropayments.